5. Creating Networks¶

 Network files can be specified in any of the formats described in the Supported Network Formats section.
 Networks are imported into Cytoscape via File → Import.
 The network file can either be located directly on the local computer, or found on a remote computer (in which case it will be referenced with a URL).

 In order to load a network from a local file you can select File → Import → Network from File… or click on on the tool bar.
 Choose the correct file in the file chooser dialog and press Open.
 Some sample network files of different types have been included in the sampleData folder in Cytoscape.

 After you choose a network file, another dialog will pop up.
 Here, you can choose either to create a new network collection for the new network, or load the new network into an existing network collection.
 When you choose the latter, make sure to choose the right mapping column to map the new network to the existing network collection.

-Alternatively, you can simply drag and drop a network file from the desktop into the Network list (Control Panel), rather than selecting the file from the menu option.
+Alternatively, you can simply drag and drop a network file from the desktop into the Network tab of the Control Panel, rather than selecting the file from the menu option.